section-engineering-education/engineering-education/content/articles/writing-a-flutter-web-plugin/index.md

 ### Introduction
 Flutter's `web support` enables a seamless online experience.
 For example, you can create apps for both iOS, Android, and web apps can be converted to run on the web.
 In addition to translating Dart to JavaScript, adding web functionality to Flutter requires creating Flutter's fundamental graphics layer on top of conventional browser APIs.
 I will take you through making the Flutter plugin web-enabled.

-When it comes to constructing Flutter plugins, the fundamental distinction between the old and new techniques is that platform-specific implementations are divided into different packages. `Federated plugins` are created in this manner, as shown.
+When it comes to constructing Flutter plugins, the fundamental distinction between the old and new techniques is that platform-specific implementations are divided into different packages. `Federated plugins` are created in this manner.

 By reorganizing your plugin as a federated plugin, anyone can add support for new platforms without you needing to do so yourself.
 A flutter plugin, on the other hand, contains just Dart code, while a package only contains Native code.
 Plugins can be used by a package if it so chooses.

 ### Platform interfacing
 Platform interfacing is the process of abstracting what plugin package is to be implemented via its platforms.
-Also, Platform interfacing explains how the plugin package communicates with the platform implementation and its replacement of what the plugin package wants from the platform.
+Additionally, platform interfacing explains how the plugin package communicates with the platform implementation and its replacement of what the plugin package needs from the platform.

 ### Creating the platform interface package
 In the other example, the plugin sits in a directory like packages/URL launcher in the flutter/plugins directory GitHub repository.
 First, we will develop the platform interface package and restructure the code to use a federated plugin directory arrangement.